Deep Long-Tailed Learning: A Survey: Acknowledgements

 \begin{IEEEbiography}[{ }]{Shuicheng Yan} is currently the director of Sea AI Lab and group chief scientist of Sea.
 He is an IEEE Fellow, ACM Fellow, IAPR Fellow, and Fellow of Academy of Engineering, Singapore.
 His research areas include computer vision, machine learning and multimedia analysis.
-Till now, he has published over 1,000 papers in top international journals and conferences, with Google Scholar Citation over 79,000 times and H-index 121.
+Till now, he has published over 1,000 papers in top international journals and conferences, with Google Scholar Citation over 93,000 times and H-index 137.
 He had been among “Thomson Reuters Highly Cited Researchers” in 2014, 2015, 2016, 2018, 2019.
 His team has received winner or honorable-mention prizes for 10 times of two core competitions, Pascal VOC and ImageNet (ILSVRC), which are deemed as “World Cup” in the computer vision community.
 Also, his team won over 10 best paper or best student paper prizes and especially, a grand slam in ACM MM, the top conference in multimedia, including Best Paper Award, Best Student Paper Award and Best Demo Award. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Jiashi Feng} is currently Principal Scientist at SEA AI Lab and was an Assistant Professor with the department of Electrical and Computer Engineering, National University of Singapore.
-He was a Postdoctoral Researcher with University of California at Berkeley from 2014 to 2015.
-He received the Ph.D. degree from National University of Singapore in 2014.
-His current research interests include machine learning and computer vision techniques for large-scale data analysis.
-He received the best student paper award from ACM MM 2018, best paper award from TASK-CV ICCV 2015, and best technical demo award from ACM MM 2012.
-He was also the recipient of Innovators Under 35 Asia, MIT Technology Review 2018. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jiashi Feng} is currently a research manager at TikTok and is leading a fundamental research team.
+Before TikTok, he was an assistant professor with Department of Electrical and Computer Engineering at National University of Singapore and a postdoc researcher in the EECS department and ICSI at the University of California, Berkeley.
+He received his Ph.D. degree from NUS in 2014.
+His research areas include deep learning and their applications in computer vision.
+He has authored/co-authored more than 300 technical papers on deep learning, image classification, object detection, machine learning theory.
+His recent research interest focuses on foundation models, transfer learning, 3D vision and deep neural networks.
+He received the best technical demo award from ACM MM 2012, best paper award from TASK-CV ICCV 2015, best student paper award from ACM MM 2018.
+He is also the recipient of Innovators Under 35 Asia, MIT Technology Review 2018.
+He served as the area chairs for NeurIPS, ICML, CVPR, ICLR, WACV, ACM MM and program chair for ICMR 2017. \end{IEEEbiography}